Dolley Madison: Early life and first marriage (1768–1793)

-Dolley Madison was born Dolley Payne on May 20, 1768, (Note: Madison later gave her birth date as 1771 or 1772, a misstatement that Historian Côté describes as confusing biographers for "nearly a century.")to Mary Coles and John Payne Jr. and lived with her family in a log cabin in New Garden, Guilford County (present-day Greensboro), North Carolina.
+Dolley Payne was born on May 20, 1768, (Note: Madison later gave her birth date as 1771 or 1772, a misstatement that Historian Côté describes as confusing biographers for "nearly a century.") to Mary Coles and John Payne Jr. and lived with her family in a log cabin in New Garden, Guilford County (now Greensboro), North Carolina.
 Her parents had married in 1761, uniting two prominent Virginian families.
 Little is known about the family's life before 1793, when Madison was 25, because few documents have survived; Madison's earliest known letter dates to 1783.
 Mary Coles was from a Quaker family and two years after their marriage the couple applied for membership in the Cedar Creek meeting.
 The application was considered for a very lengthy time before they were admitted in 1765.
-He would become a fervent member of the faith.
+John Payne would become a fervent member of the faith.
 The family had moved to New Garden, a Quaker community, in 1765.
 Madison was the family's third child and first daughter.
 The family had an enslaved nursemaid.

 In early 1769, the Paynes returned to Virginia for reasons that are unclear.
 Historians Catherine Allgor and Richard N. Côté have speculated in their biographical works on her that the family may have wanted to return to their extended family, become uncomfortable with the religion, faced local opposition, or failed at farming or business.
 Madison would later downplay her North Carolina birth, claiming herself to be a Virginian born when visiting an uncle in North Carolina.
 The family returned to Cedar Creek, where within four years they had moved at least twice.
 They eventually settled on a 176 acre farm several miles outside of Scotchtown.
 Madison grew up on the farm, working the land with the rest of her family.
 She was given a strict Quaker upbringing and education, which Côté describes her as "chafing" under.